Chorus/DynamicsDocs/docs/Billing/Claims.md

 There are many views configured for easy access to viewing claims based on their statuses:
 1. All Claims
 2. Draft Claims
-3. Draft Claims – Failed Validation (Coming soon!)
+3. Draft Claims – Failed Validation
 4. Historical Claims
 5. Ready to Submit Claims
 6. Submitted Claims